 DAY 1: REYKJAVÍK, ICELAND

 Iceland’s cosmopolitan capital, Reykjavík was established in 874 AD.
 Powered by geothermal energy, Reykjavík is widely considered one of the cleanest, greenest cities on Earth.
 Food, culture, and nightlife abound.
 The National Culture House preserves treasures like the Poetic Edda and the Norse Sagas in their original manuscripts.
-We depart Reykjavík in the evening aboard the Ocean Endeavour after an organized tour.
+We depart Reykjavík in the evening aboard the Ocean Endeavour.

 DAY 2: AT SEA